jj1bdx/airspy-fmradion/README.md

 ### General characteristics

-* Filter is implemented as the libsoxr sampling converter
-* Filter cutoff by libsoxr: 0.982 * sampling frequency
+* If resampling converter affects the passband characteristics

 ### For FM